cybersec-k/cybersec-k.github.io/_posts/2024-08-01-vulnversity.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 22.64 seconds
 ```

+> -A: Enables OS and version detection, executes in-build scripts for further enumeration
+{: .prompt-info }

 `Scan the box; how many ports are open?`